Fireman's rule

 The fireman's rule (firefighter's rule) is a common law or statutory restriction on tort actions by public safety officials.
 In general, the fireman's rule bars lawsuits by firefighters, police officers and, in some jurisdictions, all government safety professionals from collecting on damages that occur in the course of their duties even in cases of clear negligence by other parties.

-Rationale
+Rationale and Use

-At the most basic, the fireman's rule is based on the principle that public safety officers willingly assume the risks inherent in their duties.
-Since the very purpose of public safety officers is to confront danger, the public is not liable for injuries incurred while carrying out that function.
-While the rule is named after the risks and actions by firemen, the relationship between danger and duties is similar in all public safety officers, and other professional rescuers.
+The principal reason for the firefighter's rule is the assumption of the risk that public safety officers willingly accept as the risks inherent to their professional duties.
+Said another way, since the very purpose of public safety professionals such as firefighters and police officers is to confront danger, the public is not liable for injuries incurred while carrying out that function.

+Although the rule is named after the risks and actions by firefighters, the relationship between danger and duties is similar in all public safety officers, and other professional rescuers.
+Many jurisdictions have extended this rule to include other public safety professionals.

+The determinative factor when applying the firefighter's rule is whether the injury sustained by the firefighter or police officer is related to the particular dangers which they are expected to face as part of their job duties.
+In situations where public safety professionals are injured while responding to an emergency, the firefighter's rule precludes the public safety professionals from suing individuals whose negligence caused or contributed to the emergency that caused the injury.